 In this Air Force Small Business Innovation Research Phase 2 partnership, Aerial Applications expects to develop advanced artificial intelligence and mapping analysis tools.
 This will be widely applied to multiple different use cases across the DoD to help improve environmental protection and compliance.

 This award follows a number of recent achievements and partnerships for Aerial Applications.
-Last year, the D.C.-based software company closed a $4.5 million equity funding round just months after being named as part of the first cohort of companies in the Verizon 5G First Responder Lab.
+Last year, the D.C.-based software company closed a $4.5 million equity funding round just months after being named as part of the first cohort of companies.

 “We’re excited and humbled to have earned this amazing opportunity to develop, deploy and scale our technologies.
 From wildfires to polar bears, we’re proud to support Air Force missions in diverse environments and applications,” said Aerial Applications CEO Joe Sullivan.
 “Our team can’t wait to prove how drones and AI can save lives, help humanity tackle complex problems at scale, and make advanced geospatial intelligence accessible to everyone.”